-Recognizing that true leadership is a combination of education and God-given talent, the School of Leadership Studies offers several graduate programs that provide the educational foundation to enhance one's leadership abilities and meet various leadership needs.
+Recognizing that true leadership is a combination of education and God-given talent, the School of Global Leadership & Entrepreneurship offers several graduate programs that provide the educational foundation to enhance one's leadership and entrepreneurial abilities and meet various needs in the global marketplace.
 The select faculty members who teach in these programs have proven themselves in both application and research.
-In addition, the unique multidisciplinary nature of the School of Leadership Studies programs allows students from a variety of professional backgrounds to interact with one another and faculty, incorporating first-hand professional experience into online class discussions that enhance the pure and applied research found in these programs.
+In addition, the unique multidisciplinary nature of the School of Global Leadership & Entrepreneurship programs allows students from a variety of professional backgrounds to interact with one another and faculty, incorporating first-hand professional experience into online class discussions that enhance the pure and applied research found in these programs.

-The School offers the: Doctor of Philosophy (Ph.D.) in Organizational Leadership, Doctor of Strategic Leadership (DSL), Certificate of Advanced Graduate Studies (CAGS) in Leadership, Master of Arts in Organizational Leadership (MOL), Master of Arts in Strategic Foresight (MSF), and Certificate of Graduate Studies (CGS) in Leadership.
+The School offers the: Doctor of Philosophy (Ph.D.) in Organizational Leadership, Doctor of Strategic Leadership (DSL), Certificate of Advanced Graduate Studies (CAGS) in Leadership, Master of Business Administration (MBA), Executive Master of Business Administration (EMBA) Master of Arts in Management (MAM), Master of Arts in Organizational Leadership (MOL), Master of Arts in Strategic Foresight (MSF), and Certificate of Graduate Studies (CGS) in Leadership.